 Severe gastrointestinal diseaseBydureon has not been studied in patients with severe gastrointestinal disease, including gastroparesis.
 Its use is commonly associated with gastrointestinal adverse reactions, including nausea, vomiting, and diarrhoea.
 Therefore, the use of Bydureon is not recommended in patients with severe gastrointestinal disease.

 Acute pancreatitisUse of GLP-1 receptor agonists has been associated with a risk of developing acute pancreatitis.
-There have been rare, spontaneously reported events of acute pancreatitis with Bydureon.
+There have been spontaneously reported events of acute pancreatitis with Bydureon.
 Resolution of pancreatitis has been observed with supportive treatment, but very rare cases of necrotising or haemorrhagic pancreatitis and/or death have been reported.
 Patients should be informed of the characteristic symptom of acute pancreatitis: persistent, severe abdominal pain.
 If pancreatitis is suspected, Bydureon should be discontinued; if acute pancreatitis is confirmed, Bydureon should not be restarted.
 Caution should be exercised in patients with a history of pancreatitis.

 Concomitant medicinal productsThe concurrent use of Bydureon with insulin, D-phenylalanine derivatives (meglitinides), alpha-glucosidase inhibitors, dipeptidyl peptidase-4 inhibitors or other GLP-1 receptor agonists has not been studied.
 The concurrent use of Bydureon and exenatide twice daily (BYETTA) has not been studied and is not recommended.

-Interaction with warfarinThere have been some reported cases of increased INR (International Normalized Ratio), sometimes associated with bleeding, with concomitant use of warfarin and exenatide (see section 4.5).
+Interaction with warfarinThere have been spontaneously reported cases of increased INR (International Normalized Ratio), sometimes associated with bleeding, with concomitant use of warfarin and exenatide (see section 4.5).

 Discontinuation of treatmentAfter discontinuation, the effect of Bydureon may continue as plasma levels of exenatide decline over 10 weeks.
 Choice of other medicinal products and dose selection should be considered accordingly, as adverse reactions may continue and efficacy may, at least partly, persist until exenatide levels decline.

 Hydroxy Methyl Glutaryl Coenzyme A reductase inhibitorsLovastatin AUC and Cmax were decreased approximately 40 % and 28 %, respectively, and tmax was delayed about 4 h when exenatide twice daily was administered concomitantly with a single dose of lovastatin (40 mg) compared with lovastatin administered alone.
 In exenatide twice daily 30-week placebo-controlled clinical trials, concomitant use of exenatide and HMG CoA reductase inhibitors was not associated with consistent changes in lipid profiles (see section 5.1).
 No predetermined dose adjustment is required; however lipid profiles should be monitored as appropriate.